 Haalbai

-A famous sweet dish in Karnataka, Haalbai is made from the staple ingredients like rice, jaggery, coconut milk and grounded coconut, which adds a distinct flavour and texture to the dish.
+Amongst the famous dishes of Karnataka, Haalbai is made from staple ingredients like rice, jaggery, coconut milk and grounded coconut, which adds a distinct flavour and texture to the dish.
 This sweet is usually prepared during special occasions, and it can be eaten warm or cold as per your preference.

 Chiroti